Carnap's problem for intuitionistic propositional logic: Algebraic semantics

 \section{Algebraic semantics}

 Algebraic semantics for $\IL$ standardly interprets the connectives in a Heyting algebra $\A = (A,0^\A,1^\A,\land^\A,\lor^\A,\to^\A)$: a valuation $v$ maps atoms to $A$, and semantic values $\lint\f\rint^\A_v$ in $A$ are given by the unique homomorphism $\overline{v}$ from the syntax algebra to $\A$ that extends $v$.\footnote{In this section we take 1 ($\top$) to be in the signature (as is commonly done). } Bezhanishvili and Holliday discuss the view that algebraic semantics is just `syntax in disguise' (quoted from \cite{vanbenthem01}, p.\ 358), and that algebraic completeness of $\IL$ via the usual Tarski-Lindenbaum construction isn't really illuminating about the intuitionistic meaning of the connectives (BH19, end of sect.\ 2.1).
-They counter that when Heyting algebras are defined order-theoretically, and $\leq$ is seen as entailment, completeness with respect to Heyting algebras is in fact quite illuminating.\footnote{One might also note that completeness with respect to `concrete' semantics, like Kripke semantics or topological semantics, \emph{follows} from algebraic completeness via well-known representation theorems.
+They counter that when Heyting algebras are defined order-theoretically, and $\leq$ is seen as entailment, completeness for Heyting algebras is in fact quite illuminating.\footnote{One might also note that completeness for `concrete' semantics, like Kripke semantics or topological semantics, \emph{follows} from algebraic completeness via well-known representation theorems.
 Arguably, however, the real work here lies in the representations theorems, not in the Lindenbaum algebras of logical systems. }

 From the categoricity perspective, Carnap's question for algebraic semantics is conceptually somewhat different from the case of possible worlds semantics.
 In the latter case, given, say, a nuclear frame, there are many different putative interpretations of the connectives \emph{on that frame}, and we ask which ones are consistent with $\vdash_\IL$.
-Relative to an algebra $\A$, on the other hand, the interpretation of $\to$, say, simply \emph{is} $\to^\A$.
-That is, the algebra itself is the interpretation.
+Relative to an algebra $\A$, on the other hand, the interpretation of $\to$, for example, simply \emph{is} $\to^\A$.
+That is, \emph{the algebra itself} is the interpretation.
+Indeed, we shall see that there are sublogics of $\IL$ which are categorical with respect to algebraic semantics, but not with respect to Kripke semantics.

 We ask, then: Are there \emph{other} algebras than Heyting algebras --- the agreed-on standard interpretations --- consistent with $\vdash_\IL$?
 It seems plausible that the answer is No: consistency with $\vdash_\IL$ forces the algebra to be Heyting.